orstewar/ist346-content/labs/E.md

 To make the lab run smoothly we've setup most of ansible for you.
 Typically to do this you will need:

-- Ansible installed on at leastone computer (in this lab, it's been setup for you on the `server`)
+- Ansible installed on at least one computer (in this lab, it's been setup for you on the `server`)
 - python 2.7 or higher + ssh setup on each computer to be managed by ansible (each `workstation` has that configured for you in this lab).
 As usual, the password to ssh into the hosts is `IST346`

 To help you fully understand the power and flexibility of Ansible we will pretend our 5 workstations are divided up amongst 2 departments: